 As for the stock, use chicken, beef, or vegetable.
 I vegetable stock for this recipe, but it would be just as good with any stock.

-The 70 minutes of cooking time is completely hands off for you, as the Instant Pot pressure cooks your dinner to perfection.
+The 95 minutes of cooking time is nearly all hands off for you, as the Instant Pot pressure cooks your dinner to perfection.

-The first 60 minutes of cooking is for the venison alone, and the carrots and potatoes are added for 10 minutes at the end.
-This prevents them for overcooking and turning to mush.
+The first 60 minutes of cooking is for the venison alone, and the carrots and potatoes are added for 5-10 minutes at the end.
+This prevents them overcooking and turning to mush.

 First, prepare the venison by rubbing it with the salt and allspice on all sides.
 Then rub with the tomato paste, again on all sides.
 It may seem like a lot of salt, but this amount is necessary to aid in tenderizing the meat.

 Put the venison in the instant pot, along with the broth, rosemary, bay leaves, and garlic cloves.